TheodoreGisis/MyOwnRaspberryPiCloudServer/README.md

        cut -d: -f1,3 /etc/passwd

-   Now look and find the one who stats with "www..." and cut the id
+   Now look and find the one who stats with "www ..." and cut the id

-   After that find the gid's by typing
+   After that find the gid's by typing:

        getent group

-   Look and find again the "www..." and cut the id
+   Look and find again the "www ..." and cut the id:

-   Next type
+   Next type:

        sudo blkid

-   Here cut the 'UUID'
+   Here cut the 'UUID'.

-   Finally go with nano  to
+   Finally go with nano  to:

        sudo nano /etc/fstab

-   At the end paste:  UUID=------- /media/pstorage auto defaults,uid=-------gid=------ 0 2  and then
+   At the end paste:  UUID=------- /media/pstorage auto defaults,uid=-------gid=------ 0 2  and then:

        sudo mount -a
        sudo reboot
        df -h
-   Open nextcloud in browser
+   Open nextcloud in browser:

-   Now the last ste is to enable external storage
+   Now the last step is to enable external storage.

-   You will go to your Nextclound> Setings >Search for External Storage > Enable.
+   You will go to your Nextclound-> Setings ->Search for External Storage -> Enable.

-   Second step go to Settings>External Storage > Give a folder name > In external storage select "local" >in configuration type "/media/pistorage" and you are ready.
+   Next go to Settings ->External Storage -> Give a folder name -> In external storage select "local" ->in configuration type "/media/pistorage" and you are ready.

-   Now lets secure SSL
+   Now lets secure SSL!

      sudo mkdir -p /etc/apache2/ssl